AFLplusplus/AFLplusplus/docs/INSTALL.md

 e.g.: `make LLVM_CONFIG=llvm-config-14`

-## MacOS X on x86 and arm64 (M1)
+## macOS on x86_64 and arm64

-MacOS has some gotchas due to the idiosyncrasies of the platform.
+macOS has some gotchas due to the idiosyncrasies of the platform.

 To build AFL, install llvm (and perhaps gcc) from brew and follow the general instructions for Linux.
 If possible, avoid Xcode at all cost.